Historia de Un Amor in D

 Voice Leading

-The bass line moves through D to A (descending perfect fourth), A to G (descending whole step), G to F (descending whole step), F to C (descending perfect fourth), C to A# (descending whole step), A# to C# (ascending minor third).
+The bass line moves through D to G (ascending perfect fourth), G to A (ascending whole step), A to A# (ascending half step), A# to F (descending perfect fourth), F to C (descending perfect fourth), C to A# (descending whole step).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The mix of stepwise and leap motion balances smoothness with harmonic drive.
-When the progression loops, the bass returns from C# to D by half step.
+When the progression loops, the bass returns from A# to D by major third.

 Scales for Improvisation